 Our client is now able to commence work, safe in the knowledge that the risk within the primary works area has been reduced to as low as practicably possible.

-If you would like more information about how to minimise risk on a current or future project, or general advise about our UXO Risk Assessments – contact one of our friendly Sales Team on +44 (0) 1992 245020 or email@example.com.
+If you would like more information about how to minimise risk on a current or future project, or general advice about our UXO Risk Assessments – contact one of our Sales Team on +44 (0) 1992 245020 or email@example.com.